 Our rich heritage can be used as a powerful catalyst for regeneration in the borough and has an important role to play in attracting investment and positive place-making.
 The council aims to promote opportunities for conservation-led regeneration that secure long-term environmental, social and economic benefits.
 As the borough evolves, historic assets can become neglected and fall into disrepair where they no longer have a sustainable commercial or community use.
-Investment can both release and benefit from their untapped potential, bringing heritage back into play and revitalising buildings, areas and the borough as a whole.
+Investment can both release and benefit from their untapped potential, bringing heritage back into play and re-vitalising buildings, areas and the borough as a whole.
 Small and medium businesses in particular have a crucial role to play in providing opportunities for creative and innovative uses of historic buildings, reflecting the tradition of adaptive re-use of buildings by immigrants to the borough.
-Continuing to increase the contribution of heritage to regeneration and sustainable development will not only support delivery of some of the key strategic priorities for the borough and for London more broadly, but it will also help to ensure the on-going conservation of the borough's heritage.
+Continuing to increase the contribution of heritage to regeneration and sustainable development will not only support delivery of some of the key strategic on-going conservation of the borough's heritage.

-- 4.3.1 In respect of protection of heritage assets (a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest), the Strategy distinguishes between the following types of heritage assets (see Figure 2): - Designated heritage assets World heritage sites, scheduled monuments, listed buildings, registered parks and gardens, conservation areas and London squares designated under the relevant legislation for which greatest weight is afforded in planning decisions (Objectives 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.8, 2.9, 2.10, 2.12, 2.15). - Undesignated heritage assets non-statutory designations and local lists identified by the council (archaeological priority areas, locally listed buildings, locally listed war memorials and local views) or the Mayor of London (strategic views and historic green spaces) and any other heritage assets that may be identified from time to time (Objectives 2.1, 2.2, 2.3, 2.7, 2.8, 2.9, 2.10, 2.12, 2.15).
+In respect of protection of heritage assets (a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest), the Strategy distinguishes between the following types of heritage assets (see Figure 2):

+- Designated heritage assets World heritage sites, scheduled monuments, listed buildings, registered parks and gardens, conservation areas and London squares designated under the relevant legislation for which greatest weight is afforded in planning decisions (Objectives 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.8, 2.9, 2.10, 2.12, 2.15). - Undesignated heritage assets non-statutory designations and local lists identified by the council (archaeological priority areas, locally listed buildings, locally listed war memorials and local views) or the Mayor of London (strategic views and historic green spaces) and any other heritage assets that may be identified from time to time (Objectives 2.1, 2.2, 2.3, 2.7, 2.8, 2.9, 2.10, 2.12, 2.15).